-April 24, 2015 Title IX of the Education Amendments of 1972 : Letter to school districts, colleges, and universities reminding them of their obligation to designate a Title IX coordinator.
-A letter to Title IX coordinators was also send on this date.
+April 24, 2015: Title IX of the Education Amendments of 1972, Letter to school districts, colleges, and universities reminding them of their obligation to designate a Title IX coordinator.
+A letter to Title IX Coordinators was also sent on this date.
+(Rescinded)

 April 2015: Title IX and Sex Discrimination (Code no. 6) summarizes the requirements pertaining to Title IX of the Education Amendments of 1972, which protects people from discrimination based on sex in education programs or activities which receive Federal financial assistance from the Department of Education.

 December 1, 2014: Q & A on Title IX and Single-Sex Elementary and Secondary Classes and Extracurricular Activities